 When you think of the strongest woman you know, who is the first person that comes to mind?
 For many of us it’s our mom, or maternal figure, and it’s no wonder.
 Motherhood is often described as a fulltime job, and while we’re glad it is treated like the hard work it truly is we also know that fulltime does not begin to describe the extent of it, especially during COVID.
 How do primary caregivers maintain a sense of self while giving so much of themselves to those they love?

-We talked to a few of our favorite self-employed moms, including Bawdy Love Co-Founder, Gwynedh Van Allan (she/her), burlesque and event producer Mx.
+We talked to a few of our favorite self-employed moms, including Bawdy Love Co-Founder, Gwynedh Van Allan (they/them), burlesque and event producer Mx.
 Pucks A’Plenty (they/them), and a burlesque performer and painter Whisper De Corvo (they/them), about how they find balance while being a parent, a partner, an individual, and a business owner.

 Q: What do you love most about working from home in relation to being a parent?